hereon-GEMS/Cont2SAS/docu/models/sld_grow.md

 # sld_grow

 This page documents the workflow for creating the input xml related to the `sld_grow` model, i.e. model_sld_grow.xml.
 The `sld_grow` model represents the phenomenon of the change of chemical composition of spherical grain over time.
+The effective cross-section is also calculated for the `sld_grow` model.

 Relevant input xml: model_sld_grow.xml